JonJagger/cyber-dojo/readme.txt

 time the wolf computer presses the 'test' button causes
 >git commit -a -m '4'
 >git tag -m '4' 4 HEAD
-From an avatar's directory you can issue the following commands:
+From an animal's directory you can issue the following commands:
 To look at filename for tag 4
 >git show 4:sandbox/filename
 To look at filename's differences between tag 4 and tag 5